What is preterm labor?

 Transvaginal Ultrasound: A type of ultrasound in which a device specially designed to be placed in the vagina is used.

-Uterus: A muscular organ located in the female abdomen that contains and nourishes the developing embryo and fetus during pregnancy.
+Uterus: A muscular organ located in the female pelvis that contains and nourishes the developing embryo and fetus during pregnancy.